Including info on how (and when) to update your details

 Get help on overpayments

-Download the Low Income Tax Reform Group's detailed PDF guide to overpayments and how to cope with them below.
-There's also more help...
+You can download the Low Incomes Tax Reform Group's detailed PDF guide (591kB) to overpayments and how to cope with them.
+And there's also more help...

 Help from other MoneySavers:

-Go to the Benefits & Tax Credits board.
+Go to the Benefits & Tax Credits MSE Forum board.

 Specialist detailed guidance:

 Go to the Low Incomes Tax Reform Group.